 There now follows an amended article from earlier, with a whole new ending.
 I’m spoiling you!!

-Nothing points to the goldfish nature of football supporters better than, ‘such a shame we didn’t appoint John Hughes’.
-Yeah, he won one game.
+Nothing points to the goldfish nature of football supporters better than, ‘such a shame we didn’t appoint John Hughes’. (that was being said after we lost to Ross County) Yeah, he won one game.
 A couple of weeks ago it was the St Mirren guy, six months before that the Motherwell one.
 The short term nature of a manager winning a couple of games making them an immediate shiny object.
 Update: the Livingston bloke looks interesting!
 Every opposition manager is looking tasty, like going into a supermarket when you are hungry.
 All the more reason that we don’t make a bad decision.

 Then there is the magical, mythical reputation of someone who has never managed before, but must be ‘worth a shout’.
 Yeah, ‘worth a shout’.
 Aberdeen are a multi-million quid business, EVERYTHING revolves around that managerial appointment.
 Let’s try someone who we have nothing to measure whether they can do it or not, on the off chance, they might have that magical, elusive managerial talent that so few in the world of football actually have.
 And you would somehow consider it more likely to be found in someone who has never tried practicing that craft, at any level whatsoever, but were a good player.
 Take a look at the current EPL manager list.
 How many were bang average or poor players?
 Now remove Lampard and Arteta from the list, as their clubs will shortly be doing.
 (Lampard was sacked since this was written)